yunghwi/iamzhl.github.io/source/_posts/Disable the discrete GPU in laptop.md

 ---
-title: Disable the discrete GPU to fix "Window Server Service only ran for 0 seconds" in High Sierra
+title: Disable the discrete GPU in laptop
 date: 2017-10-04
 categories: Hacintosh
 description: Disable the discrete GPU to fix "Window Server Service only ran for 0 seconds" in High Sierra